 acknowledge the brake application,

-modify and/or validate the data if requested by the on-board system,
+modify and/or validate the train data if requested by the on-board system,

-take into account the modified data.
+take into account the modified train data.

 In level 1, and in level 2 if no new MA is received, the signaller shall authorise the driver to pass the EOA (rule “authorising the passing of an EOA”).